MeseCraft/MeseCraft/README.md

 Description
 -------------------------
 Mesecraft is the best game for Luanti.
 MeseCraft is a singleplayer and multiplayer blocky survival game.
 Explore, survive, and craft in a beautiful and dangerous world.
 Discover unique biomes, mobs, villages, items, caverns, magic, tech, and more.
-Craft a new adventure with MeseCraft!
+Craft a new adventure with MeseCraft! https://www.mesecraft.com.

 MeseCraft has a focus on being fun, featured, stable, and user-friendly.
-MeseCraft supports both singleplayer and multiplayer.
-There is active support and maintenance for the game.
-Please report bugs so that we can address them.
-Help is wanted for testing and development.
+The game is actively supported and maintained.
+Please report bugs so that they can be reviewed and fixed.
+Help is needed and welcome for additional development and progress.
 Join our community of players and developers at https://www.mesecraft.com.

 Branches
 -------------------------